JuliaEarth/GeoStatsBase.jl/README.md

 PkgDev.generate("MySolver","ISC") # create a package with the ISC license
 ```

-This command will create a folder `~/user/.julia/v0.x/MySolver` with all the files that
+This command will create a folder named `~/user/.julia/v0.x/MySolver` with all the files
-are necessary to start coding.
-You can check that the package is available by loading it
+that are necessary to start coding.
+You can check that the package is available by loading
-in the Julia prompt:
+it in the Julia prompt:

 ```julia
 using MySolver